johnnyreilly/jsdoc-javascript-vs-typescript/README.md

 }
 ```

 It may be my own familiarity with TypeScript speaking, but I find that the TypeScript is easier to read and comprehend as compared to the JSDoc JavaScript alternative.
+The fact that all JSDoc annotations live in comments, rather than directly in syntax, makes it harder to follow.
+(It certainly doesn't help that many VS Code themes present comments in a very faint colour.)

-The final reason for favouring TypeScript comes down to falling into the ["pit of success"](https://blog.codinghorror.com/falling-into-the-pit-of-success/).
+My final reason for favouring TypeScript comes down to falling into the ["pit of success"](https://blog.codinghorror.com/falling-into-the-pit-of-success/).
 You're cutting *against* the grain when it comes to static typing and JavaScript.
 You can have it, but you have to work that bit harder to ensure that you have statically typed code.
 On the other hand, you're cutting *with* the grain when it comes to static typing and TypeScript.
 You have to work hard to opt out of static typing.
 The TypeScript defaults tend towards static typing, whilst the JavaScript defaults tend away.

+As someone who very much favours static typing, you can imagine how this is compelling to me!

+## It's your choice!

 So in a way, I don't feel super strongly whether people use JavaScript or TypeScript.
 But having static typing will likely be a benefit to new projects.
 Bottom line, I'm keen that people fall into the "pit of success", so my recommendation for a new project would be TypeScript.

+I really like JSDoc myself, and will often use it on small projects.
+It's a fantastic addition to TypeScript's capabilities.
+For bigger projects, I'll likely go with TypeScript from the get go.
+But really, this is a choice - and either is great.